 In addition to administering the graduate program in Medieval Studies, the Medieval Institute offers an undergraduate minor program, fosters research in all areas of medieval culture, and sponsors a publications program for the dissemination of such research.

-The Institute fosters research through the annual International Congress on Medieval Studies and the Richard Rawlinson Center for Anglo-Saxon Studies and Manuscript Research.
+The Institute fosters research through the annual International Congress on Medieval Studies, the Richard Rawlinson Center for Anglo-Saxon Studies and Manuscript Research, and the Center for Cistercian and Monastic Studies.
 Medieval Institute Publications publishes series of books, journals, monographs, and critical editions of texts.

-The current director of the Medieval Institute is James M. Murray, Professor of History and Medieval Studies.
+The director of the Medieval Institute is Jana K. Schulman, professor of English.